NiesslC/overoptimism_benchmark/README.md

-R-Code for manuscript 'Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results' by Christina Nießl, Moritz Herrmann, Chiara Wiedemann, Giuseppe Casalicchio and Anne-Laure Boulesteix
+Source code for manuscript 'Over-optimism in benchmark studies and the multiplicity of design and analysis options when interpreting their results' by Christina Nießl, Moritz Herrmann, Chiara Wiedemann, Giuseppe Casalicchio and Anne-Laure Boulesteix